Manali-Jain/ElfBeautityBreweryAPI/ElfBeautyBreweryAPI/README.md

 h.
 Architecture should implement SOLID principles
 	-> S: Single responsibility : 2 controller is created one for brewery and one for Authentication and each have it's own signle resposibility
-	   O: Open/Closed principle : for example with the brewery manager search method is closed for change and open modification, here this method is used on 2 different methods and handled response own way
+	   O: Open/Closed principle : for example with the brecwery manager search method is closed for change and open modification, here this method is used on 2 different methods and handled response own way
 	   L: Liskov substituion :
 	   I: Interface segregation priciple : break down the interface to smaller, so they don't force to implement the method
-	   D: Dependency inversion :
+	   D: Dependency inversion : brewery manager is depends on IbreweryManager Interface

 i.
 Add error handling
 	-> ErrorHandling Middleware is created and added to program file of API project